 But with so much done, can you believe that only 1 out of 10 posts is compounding that aids organic traffic by strengthening its SEO and domain authority over time?

 The remaining 9 are prone to decay more quickly even if they drive a surge of traffic in the initial phase.

-After putting in all that effort when asked what are the metrics to measure the success of these posts 69% said its traffic.
-And 27% saw sales attribution as the metrics to measure their success.
+After putting in all that effort, when asked what metrics to measure these posts’ success, 69% said its traffic.
+And 27% saw sales attribution as the metric to measure their success.